Individuals and Business

 From 1 April 2017, there are no exempt vehicles, you will need to address whether your vehicle met the new private use exemption.

-- the vehicle is a panel van, utility (ute) or other commercial vehicles (that is, one not designed principally to carry passengers)
+- the vehicle is a panel van, utility (ute), or other commercial vehicle (that is, one not designed principally to carry passengers)

 - the employee’s private use of such a vehicle is limited to

 - travel between home and work

 - travel that is incidental to travel in the course of duties of employment